Collecting, Tracking and Reporting of Active COVID-19 Cases on Campus

 Important Information and Clarifications

-Screening Tests (now called surveillance testing by CDC): The University conducted surveillance tests for all students, faculty and staff on campus during the Fall semester to proactively identify individuals with the SARS-CoV-2 virus, especially when they do not have symptoms.
-Identifying positive cases through this process was our intention and expectation.
-Doing so helped isolate individuals who may have been contagious but never developed symptoms.
+Surveillance Tests : The University will continue conducting surveillance tests for all students, faculty and staff on campus during the Spring semester to proactively identify individuals with the SARS-CoV-2 virus, especially when they do not have symptoms.
+Identifying positive cases through this process is our intention and expectation.
+Doing so helps isolate individuals who may have been contagious but never develop symptoms.

 Positive Case Activity:

 - The number reported below includes positive laboratory results for the SARS-CoV-2 virus BOTH from individuals who participated in surveillance testing and from individuals who were tested after they developed symptoms.

 - The number reported below includes positive case activity for the week, any individuals still in isolation from a previous week, and individuals in isolation pending test results.
 Individuals who have tested positive are required to isolate for at least 10 days.